SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Discussion

-\textbf{Defense against ambiguity attack.} The adversary can falsely claim ownership by generating a trigger to forge a valid SSL-WM-style watermark.
-In particular, the adversary first selects a watermark pattern and embeds the watermark pattern into the stolen DNN following the watermark injection algorithm.
-In the case of disputed ownership, the adversary can use this forged watermark to verify the ownership of its stolen model.
-However, due to the high stealthiness of our watermark pattern (see Section~\ref{subsec:stealthiness}), it is unlikely that the adversaries' forged watermarked pattern can overwrite the owner's watermarked pattern.
-In this case, the adversaries can only present the DNN containing his/her watermark and the owner's watermark, while the owner can present the DNN only containing his/her watermark.
-It is evident who is the valid owner.
+Alternatively, the attacker can also select a watermark pattern and embed the pattern into the stolen DNN following our watermark injection algorithm.
+In the case of disputed ownership, the attacker can use this forged watermark to claim ownership of the stolen model. \ignore{However, due to the high stealthiness of our watermark pattern (see Section), it is unlikely that the adversaries' forged watermarked pattern can overwrite the owner's watermarked pattern.} However, our watermark pattern is highly stealthy, as Neural Cleanse and ABS cannot reconstruct a trigger similar to our true watermark pattern as shown in Section~\ref{subsec:stealthiness}.
+Thus, the attacker cannot inject a forged watermark while removing our true watermark, because the forged watermark patterns (either the reversed trigger or the watermark pattern selected by the adversary) are not similar to our true watermark patterns at all.
+Thus, the forged watermark embedded by the attacker cannot overwrite our true watermark since their patterns are totally different.
+In this case, the attacker can only present the DNN containing his/her watermark and our watermark, while we can present the DNN containing our watermark only.
+Thus, it is clear who is the true owner.